KangaRoo1372/webliero/converter/readme.md

 - unlike in classic Liero, in WebLiero you can edit or modify dirt effects ("textures" array) in any way you want.
 This is another reason why some WL weapons / objects would work differently after conversion to Liero
 - in classic Liero, sprites were split into 3 categories: big sprites (16x16 size), medium sprites (7x7 size) and small sprites (4x4 size), whereas only "medium sprites" could be used as startFrame for weapon objects and non-weapon objects.
 In WebLiero though, you can choose any sprite you want as startFrame for weapon and non-weapon objects.
 That's why some weapons / objects would look and work differently after conversion to Liero
 - the program also converts [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) mods, however since WebLiero Extended uses some special parameters which changes the game & weapons logic significantly.
 That's why WL Extended mods would not work properly after conversion to Liero mods
+- there are some issues with some properties in special objects after implementing converted LWP file via LieroM8 (propably due to some bugs in LieroM8).
+Currently known bugs: wrong values of blowAway parameter in sobject1 (Large explosion) and sobject2 (medium explosion).
+It is recommended to change those values manually in [LieroKit](https://liero.nl/download/295/lierokit16b2.zip) after activating your converted file with LieroM8 (it is weird but you will have some issues if you try to change it manually in LieroM8)

 **_So, if you want to have no issues after converting your WL mod to LWP, then follow these instructions:_**